sandking-number1/hellsing/README.md

 # how to use
 1. install node modules using `npm install`
+2. install front-end dependencies using `gulp`
-2. run the server using `node bin/www`
+3. run the server using `node bin/www`
-3. hack!
+4. hack!